SigmaForge/transparency/Code-of-conducts-and-ethics.md

 * Would this situation create an incentive, or the appearance of one, for us to act to the detriment of Sigma Forge, our customers or the public?
 * Could this activity harm our reputation for honesty and integrity, hinder our ability to make a positive contribution or potentially harm Sigma Forge?
-* Would this situation embarrass us or Szigma Forge if revealed on a public media, such as Twitter or a newspaper?
+* Would this situation embarrass us or Sigma Forge if revealed on a public media, such as Twitter or a newspaper?

 If any of the above can be answered with 'yes', then a situation is likely a conflict of interest.